 Hawthorne Heights “If Only You Were Lonely” (Victory Records)

 Ugh.
-The Kings of Pussy Rock.
+The Kings of wimpy Rock.
 I think having my testicles on fire is more enjoyable than listening this album.

 I Am A Ghost “We Are Always Searching” (Epitaph Records)

 A prime example of Epitaph losing it’s integrity for some quick cash.